galiarmero/galiarmero.dev/content/blog/why-the-single-responsibility-principle-is-often-misinterpreted/index.md

 ![Customer class](customer.svg)

-- The `verifyKyc` method verifies the customer's identity and suitability according to the [KYC](https://en.wikipedia.org/wiki/Know_your_customer) guidelines for compliance purposes
+- The `verifyKyc` method verifies the customer's legitimacy and suitability according to the [KYC](https://en.wikipedia.org/wiki/Know_your_customer) guidelines for compliance purposes
 - `findQualifiedPromos` searches for promos that the customer is qualified to avail according to the guidelines specified by the Marketing Team
 - The `calculateTimeSpent` method returns the total time spent by the customer and is used by the Product Team to make data-driven decisions